Bira/octopus-carnival/projects/gurps-xcom-reports.md

   - [Part 3][10]
   - [Spoilers and Fight Analysis][12]

+- [Second Research Phase][13]: This details the second research phase and some of the game mechanics behind the things the players chose.

 ## Supplementary Material

 - [The Arsenal of Ruin, Part 1][6]: GURPS Stats for the weapons employed by the